Please Me: Composition

-The pre-chorus has a "dynamic on-ramp" in which Cardi B and Mars explain their intentions.
+The pre-chorus has Cardi B and Mars explain their intentions.
 The bass again disappears in the first half of the second chorus and a synth with echoes continues through the rest of the chorus as the backup vocals harmonize.
 The previous bassline is present in Cardi B's second section but the vocal harmonies are absent.
 During the rap portions, the overdubs "overlap with the main vocal".
 On the pre-chorus, Cardi B's vocals are split into harmonies and Mars's vocals on the background are foregrounded.
 Afterwards, Cardi B raps a single bar over an 1980s-style synth chord "before the drums and backing vocals" emerge, increasing "the energy levels" on the bridge.
 The latter features new harmonic rhythm and chords with "tension-building" as Mars's reaches his "highest pitched notes".
 Then, Cardi B performs a rap breakdown that features only a "synth line and lo-fi drums".
-The last chorus begins with a bassline and "finger-clicks" without drumming, after which the full instrumental comes back and Mars reaches a "high note".
+The last chorus begins with a bassline and "finger-clicks", after which the full instrumental comes back and Mars reaches a "high note".

 It was first thought "Please Me" samples Jodeci's "Freek'n You" (1995) but Time magazine later confirmed it does not sample that song.
 Cardi B, however, references the 1990s R&B artist Jodeci in her verses.
 Bethy Squires from Vulture said "Please Me" is reminiscent of "the R&B fuck jams of the mid-90s" and compared it to an upbeat version of "Red Light Special" (1995) by TLC.
 Some publications compared the song's style to that of Mars's and Cardi B's previous collaboration "Finesse" (2018).
 Other publications, however, said the songs are quite different, and that "Please Me" has a slower tempo and is more "sexy".
 MTV News' Trey Alston called the track a "sexy spiritual sequel" of "Finesse" that deals in terms of lust.
 Maeve McDermott writing for USA Today said its R&B style is closer to "Mars' brand of smooth love songs than Cardi's bawdier anthems".